-- Do I need vegan fish sauce for this recipe?
-It is highly recommended if you want to get an authentic flavor.
+I highly recommend it if you want to get an authentic flavor.
 Soy sauce can be a substitute, but the flavor of the sauce will be different.
 You can find vegan fish sauce in Asian stores or online.
-Personally, I asked my local Asian store, and they were able to order it for me, so if you don't see it on the shelves, don't hesitate to ask!
+Personally, I asked my local Asian store, and they were able to order it for me, so if you don’t see it on the shelves, don’t hesitate to ask!

 It will keep for up to 2 days in the refrigerator.
 Reheat covered over medium heat before serving.

 I hope you will love this Vietnamese Braised Tofu & Mushrooms as much as I do!
 The tofu is chewy and juicy, while the sauce has an amazing balance of saltiness and sweetness.
 Plus, it has a hint of spiciness from the chili sauce and the black pepper!

-Update 2021: Recipe, photos, and post have been updated, it's now even tastier and more saucy!
-Definitely one of our favorite tofu recipe!
+Update 2021: The recipe, photos, and post have been updated.
+It’s now even tastier and more saucy!
+Definitely one of our favorite tofu recipes!

 - 2 tbsp water